binaryage/chromex/examples/shadow/readme.md

 working in your editor, the popup is closed and you will not see any error messages anywhere.
 This can be very frustrating but is easy to fix.
 When you first open the popup, right click on its icon and select `Inspect popup`.
 This opens the Chrome inspector/console and keeps the popup open while the inspector remains open.
-Any errrors will appear in both the console and the output of the `shadow-cljs watch extension`.
+Any errors will appear in both the console and the output of the `shadow-cljs watch extension`.
 Also, of course, this gives you niceties of shadow-cljs live coding.
 Your changes will appear immediately, with no need to close and reopen the popup.

 _background_: The background code is running under shadow-cljs, messages may appear in the as output of the `shadow-cljs watch extension` command.
-It also has no visibile window.
+It also has no visible window.
 You will only see warnings in the Chrome console.
 You can open the inspector/console from `chrome://extensions`.
 Under your extension, click on the `Inspect Views background page` link.